-• Is a summary of covered services and supplies.
+- Is a summary of covered services and supplies.
 It is not a complete description of benefits.
-For coverage criteria, other limitations of covered services, and excluded services, be sure to read Chapter 1: Important Information, Chapter 4: Description of Benefits, and Chapter 6: Services Not Covered.

-• Gives you the page number where you can find more details about the service or supply.

-• Tells you what the copayment percentage or fixed dollar amount is for covered services and supplies.
+For coverage criteria, other limitations of covered services, and excluded services, be sure to read Chapter 1: Important Information, Chapter 4: Description of Benefits, and Chapter 6: Services Not Covered. - Gives you the page number where you can find more details about the service or supply. - Tells you if the nonparticipating provider annual deductible applies and what the copayment percentage or fixed dollar amount is for covered services and supplies.